 "I must confess, that after the initial excitement of setting up my blog, I have been putting off the scary first post.
 It feels like it should be something big and important, a bold statement that tells you what I’m all about and why you should want to keep reading and coming back for more."

 Sound familiar?
 I know exactly how you feel!
-That quote was from my first blog post back in 2014 when I began my food blog, Eat Drink Cook.
+That quote is from my first blog post ever!
+I wrote it back in 2014 when I began my food blog, Eat Drink Cook.
 I spent days agonising over what I could say and how I could make it meaningful.
 In the end, I went for something really simple - what I had for lunch.
 I just wrote what I felt and I was rather proud of it.
 In fact, I still am today!

 You've taken that big step and gone for it with your first blog.
 You've laboured over choosing the theme, composing a killer 'About' page and now you're ready to rock! ...
 Except, you're stuck.
 You don't know how to start.
 What should your first important message to your readers be?

 If you're feeling similar doubts and nerves then don't worry, I guarantee that pretty much every blogger has been through the same thing.
 As you can see, I certainly have and I can definitely help. 🙂